Edward Castro

 Edward Castro (January 26, 1950 – December 7, 2000) was an American serial killer.
 An unemployed drifter from California, Castro fatally stabbed three men in central Florida between 1986 and 1987.
 Tried for two of the murders, he was given a life sentence for one of them and sentenced to death for the other.
-He waived all of his appeals and dropped his defense team to advocate for his own execution, which was carried out by lethal injection in 2000.
+He waived all of his appeals and dropped his defense team to advocate for his own execution, which was carried out by lethal injection in 2000 at Florida State Prison.

 Early life

 Edward Castro was born in El Cajon, California, on January 26, 1950.
 The exact details of his childhood are not clear; it would come out in later years that when Castro was a child, he was a victim of sexual abuse, but distinct details of the events are not known.
 He was also diagnosed with a brain disorder.
 Upon becoming an adult, Castro moved to Florida.
 As an adult he struggled with alcohol abuse.